inasafe/inasafe-doc/docs/source/user-docs/application-help/data_driven_age.rst

    :align: center

-In the keywords editor you can refer to these attributes and the age and gender rations will be extrapolated based on the defined values.
+In the keywords editor you can refer to these attributes and the age and gender ratios will be extrapolated based on the defined values.

 .. figure:: /static/user-docs/datadriven_postprocessing_config_by_attribute.*
    :scale: 75 %